iveshenry18/touchless-midi/README.md

 This repo consists of a couple of a Bash script, a couple Python scripts, and a Pure Data patch for running a distance sensor as a MIDI controller on a Raspberry Pi, which can communicate over a network via RTP MIDI with another machine.

-**Disclaimer: the code in this repo was written for a University project and as such is not designed for portability**
+**Disclaimer: this code was written for a university project and as such is not designed for portability**

 ## Required Software
 The required software includes but may not be limited to: